people-os/support-shift-scheduler/README.md

-### 8. Notify the team in Jellyfish
+### 8. Notify the team in Zulip

 #### For balena team members

-* Paste the contents of `markdown-agents.txt` to a new thread in the `balena-io` loop in Jellyfish.
+* In the case of balena-io support, paste the contents of `markdown-agents.txt` to a new topic (named something along the lines of `balena-io support schedule for week of DD MMM YYYY` in the `channel/support` stream in Zulip.
-* If agents are onboarding this week, paste the contents of `markdown-onboarding.txt` to this thread as well.
+* If agents are onboarding this week, paste the contents of `markdown-onboarding.txt` to this topic as well.